Pieces of Modesty

 Elements from some of these stories would appear in the Modesty Blaise comic strip which O'Donnell wrote concurrent with his book series.
 "I Had a Date with Lady Janet" is distinguished as the only Modesty Blaise tale to be told in the first person by Modesty's right-hand man, Willie Garvin.
-Later novels would include characters introduced in these stories (including the aforementioned Lady Janet), and reference events in some of them (such as "Salamander Four").
+Later novels would include characters introduced in these stories (including the aforementioned Lady Janet), and reference events in some of them (such as "Salamander Four" and past events depicted in "I Had a Date with Lady Janet").

 The stories in this collection predate the publication of the book by several years.
 In the 1960s they were planned for publication in a book that would have been illustrated by O'Donnell's comic strip artist, Jim Holdaway who died in 1970.
 That edition was never produced.
 Holdaway's illustrations for the stories exist and have been reprinted in various magazines.
 The stories were originally published as newspaper inserts in Australia in 1970, in a weekly called Pix, under the series title "Pay for Your Holidays Book (1–6)".
 The original order was: